-One of the active ingredients in Qnexa, phentermine is available as a generic.
-The other, topiramate, is subject to several patents, the first of which expired in 2008.
+Both of the active ingredients in Qnexa, phentermine and topiramate are available as generics.
 Based on the research we have completed to date, we are unable to determine if Qnexa, if approved, will be subject to reimbursement or at what level reimbursement may occur.
 The exact doses of the active ingredients in the final formulation of Qnexa will be different than those currently available.
 State pharmacy law prohibits pharmacists from substituting drugs with differing doses and formulations.
 The safety and efficacy of Qnexa is highly dependent on the titration, dosing and formulation which we believe could not be easily duplicated, if at all, with the use of generic substitutes.
 However, there can be no assurance that we will be able to provide for optimal reimbursement of Qnexa for obesity or any other indication, if approved, from third party payors or the United States government.
 Furthermore, there can be no assurance that healthcare providers would not actively seek to provide patients generic versions of the active ingredients in Qnexa in order to treat obesity at a potential lower cost.